tameem0u1/securepool/README.md

 - Run `npm run start`

 ## Android Application
-- Copy `securepool_cert.pem` generated in the Backend Server setup to your emulated Android device in Android Studio by dragging it to the virtual device's screen.
+- Copy `securepool_cert.pem` from `backend\dev_cert` to your emulated Android device in Android Studio by dragging it to the virtual device's screen.
 - Install the certificate on the Android device `Settings > Security > Encryption & credentials > Install a certificate > CA Certificate` and locate `securepool_cert.pem`